cvravi9/Benchmarking_SVCs/Comparision/Original/README.md

 ### 1.4.
 Purity Score

-* The first vcf fiel is obtained with the normal sample purity of 1.0.
+* The first vcf file is obtained with the normal sample purity of 1.0.
 * The first vcf file is obtained with the tumor sample purity of 0.7.
 * The second vcf file is obtained with the normal sample purity of 1.0.
 * The second vcf file is obtained with the tumor sample purity of 0.4.